 includeSubdomains.
 Adding both of these additional directives would look like this:

 Below are all the default directives you will typically need to pass a security header test.
 These headers can be modified as-needed.

 includeSubdomainsaffects all subdomains, even ones on other hosts.
 This is due to the browser registering the HSTS header with the directive and will apply it to all relevant subdomains

 preloaddirective allows a site to be to be registered at https://hstspreload.org/, which adds the domain to the Chrome HSTS preload list that is hard coded in to browsers.
 Other browsers also use this list.

 - If there is an error with the verification on this service, make sure that no domain-level redirects are set in the User Portal.
 For example, non-www to www or vice versa.
 Any redirects from the root domain must be removed completely.

 Be aware that inclusion in the preload list cannot easily be undone.
 Domains can be removed, but it takes months for a change to reach users with a Chrome update and we cannot make guarantees about other browsers.

 Misc Security Headers

-The following security headers can also be added by request to Nginx by WP Engine Support.
+The following security headers can also be added through the Web Rules page of the User Portal.
 We’ve included examples of the most common header options, but many can be modified to suit your specific needs.

 Ensures the correct content is delivered for the specific browser.
 This is particularly relevant when caching or proxy layers are at play, as older browsers may not understand more modern compression or file types.
 The following is the recommended rule configuration.